 Youth Mission Trips

 For 30 years our high school youth have gone on a summer Mission Trip.
 They have volunteered in a wide variety of situations: homeless shelters and feeding programs, summer camps, Habitat for Humanity and other urban renewal sites, historical cemeteries, churches, schools and colleges in a variety of locations: cities, rural areas, and Native American reservations in the US, including Alaska.
 They have also served in other countries specifically Mexico, Canada and Denmark.
+We try to alternate between a big trip to a far-away location, and one that is closer to home, so that we can keep our learning integrated and include as many people as possible.
 The Mission Trip is always an exciting rite of passage which helps the youth group to grow together in learning and service.
 Relationships forged here can last a lifetime!

 In 2014 the youth group traveled all the way to Memphis, TN.
 Our Youth Group Mission Trip traveled to Memphis this year.
 We learned and served with several organizations doing food justice work, from farming to harvesting, to packing and cooking and serving food.
 Memphis is one of the hungriest cities in the nation as well as one of the most obese, so the work that these people are doing to get good, fresh, nutritious food into the hands of those who need it is truly God’s work.